lmarelli/sampling/README.md

 ### Cluster Sampling:

-* Description: Divide the population into clusters, randomly select some clusters, and then sample all individuals within those clusters.
-* Example: If studying a country's population, you might use states as clusters and randomly select a few states to study.
-How it Works:
+Imagine you want to understand the variety of beer styles in a vast brewery that produces numerous types of beers.
+Treat each beer style as a cluster.
+For instance, you have clusters like "IPAs," "Stouts," "Lagers," "Sours," and so on.
+Randomly select a few beer styles (clusters) from the brewery's repertoire.
+Let's say you randomly choose "IPAs," "Stouts," and "Lagers."
+Now, for each chosen beer style (cluster), you decide to sample and taste all the different variations and brews within that specific style.
+This means you're exploring all the different IPAs, Stouts, and Lagers in your selected clusters.
+By doing this, you aim to gain insights into the diversity and characteristics of beers within the chosen beer styles, without having to taste every individual beer in the brewery.

+Cluster sampling is a statistical sampling technique where the population is divided into groups or clusters, and entire clusters are randomly selected for inclusion in the sample.
+Unlike stratified sampling, where individuals are selected from each subgroup, in cluster sampling, entire groups are chosen, and all individuals within those groups become part of the sample.

-Dividing into Clusters: The population is divided into clusters, often based on geographical or administrative boundaries.
+1. Dividing into Clusters: The population is divided into clusters, often based on geographical or administrative boundaries.
-Random Selection of Clusters: A subset of clusters is randomly selected from the entire population.
+2. Random Selection of Clusters: A subset of clusters is randomly selected from the entire population.
-Inclusion of All Elements: All individuals within the selected clusters are included in the sample.
+3. Inclusion of All Elements: All individuals within the selected clusters are included in the sample.

 When to Use Cluster Sampling:

-* Geographically Dispersed Population: When the population is spread out over a large geographical area, and it is more practical to sample entire clusters than individual elements.
+1. Geographically Dispersed Population: When the population is spread out over a large geographical area, and it is more practical to sample entire clusters than individual elements.
-* Cost-Effective: Cluster sampling can be more cost-effective than other sampling methods, especially when it is expensive or logistically challenging to sample individual elements.
+2. Cost-Effective: Cluster sampling can be more cost-effective than other sampling methods, especially when it is expensive or logistically challenging to sample individual elements.
-* Natural Groupings: When the population naturally falls into identifiable groups or clusters, and these clusters are a relevant unit of analysis.
+3. Natural Groupings: When the population naturally falls into identifiable groups or clusters, and these clusters are a relevant unit of analysis.
-* Time and Resource Constraints: In situations where time and resources are limited, and it is more feasible to randomly select and sample entire clusters.
+4. Time and Resource Constraints: In situations where time and resources are limited, and it is more feasible to randomly select and sample entire clusters.

-Example Scenario:
-Consider a study on public health in different regions of a country.
-Instead of sampling individuals from each household, you might choose to randomly select specific neighborhoods or towns (clusters) and include all individuals within those clusters in your sample.
-This approach can simplify data collection and reduce costs.
+Advantages and Considerations:

+* Efficiency: Cluster sampling can be more efficient in terms of time and resources compared to other sampling methods.
+* Logistical Simplicity: It may be easier to implement in situations where individual sampling is impractical.
+* Increased Variability: Variability within clusters may be lower compared to the entire population, potentially affecting the precision of estimates.

+**OK, So how do we do it in Python?**
+Some considerations
+* Cluster Sampling is a multistage sampling.
+* It may have 2 or more stages
+  1. Randomly select the subgroups.
+This can be a list of unique values from the df
+  2. Create a condition

+`
+import random
+#1 Step
+unique_values = list(df["column"].unique())
+sample = random.sample(unique_values, k=3)

+#2 Step
+condition = df['variety'].isin(sample)
+`